Temple for Jerusalem

 Temple columns

 2 Kings 25: 13 The Chaldeans also broke into pieces and carried back to Babylon the bronze pillars that stood in the Lord’s Temple, along with the stands and the bronze sea that used to be in the Lord’s Temple.
 16 The bronze contained in the two pillars, the one sea, and the stands that Solomon had crafted for the Lord’s Temple could not be inventoried for weight.
 17 The height of one of the pillars was eighteen cubits, and the capital on top of it was three cubits high.
 A latticework carved in the form of pomegranates (fertility symbol) encircled the capital, crafted completely out of brass.
 The second pillar was identical to the first.
-Phallus, to staff, to pillar.
+"Tree"(upright), to staff, to pillar.

 Ezekiel